rockdaboot/wget2/docs/faq.md

 With clang-5.0 `-fsanitize=cfi-icall` does not work as expected.
 Our logger callback functions are typed correctly, but falsely cause a hiccup.

+## <a name="addOption"/>How to add a new command line option ?

+Wget2 support many command line options, which are listed [here](wget2.md#Options).
+To add a new one:

+ - Extend wget_options.h/struct config with the needed variable
+ - Add a default value for your variable in the 'config' initializer if needed (in options.c)
+ - Add the long option into 'options[]' (in options.c). keep alphabetical order !
+ - If appropriate, add a new parse function (see examples in options.c)
+ - Extend the documentation (at docs/wget2.md)
+ - Set args to -1 if value for an option is optional

+You can find more information about the option handling in Wget2 at [our wiki](https://gitlab.com/gnuwget/wget2/wikis/Documentation/OptionHandling)